 Muir Among the Animals: The Wildlife Writings of John Muir [editor].
 Sierra Club Books, 1986.
 Reviewed by The New Yorker and New York Times Book Review; excerpted in Los Angeles Times.

 canned salmon labels from author's research and personal collection

-Article on Christmas Bird Count, forthcoming in Cruising World (2020).
+Article on Christmas Bird Count, Cruising World (March 2020).

 "The Anxious Mariner," in Facing Fear Head On: True Stories of Women on the Water (SisterShip Press, 2019).

 "The Role of Environmental History in the National Parks," guest editor with David Louter - Introduction.
 The George Wright Forum 28 (2011).

 “Remembering April 22, 1970.”
 Environmental Justice (April 2010).

 "The Volunteer Experience - Toliva Shoal Race," Pacific Yachting (September/October 2008).